naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 ## Custom Add-ons for Sovran_SystemsOS and The Sovran Pro

 Add-ons are extra features you can have enabled before your Sovran Pro is shipped to you or you can enable them yourself.

+## The information about each Feature

 1. Since Sovran_SystemsOS runs Bitcoin Knots by default as opposed to Bitcion Core, you can customize your Sovran Pro's Bitcoin node to run Bitcoin Core.